 The student is expected to be prepared for skill performance.
 Lack of preparation, which results in poor performance, requires the student to repeat that evaluation.
 It is the student's responsibility to arrange repeat demonstrations with the skills instructor within one week of first performance.
-Three failures of any one skill evaluation will result in a progression review that involves initiation of a Student Improvement Plan.
+Two failures of any one skill evaluation will result in a progression review that may involve a Student Improvement Plan.
+See Appendix D